carmensea/dotfiles/README.md

 ;vs [file] = vertical split (put a space and you can tab into a new file)
 ;e [file] = change into new file
 ;Gblame = git blame
+> - highlighting a block of code and hitting `shift + .` block indents

 FILE SEARCH WITHIN VIM
 ctrl p = find a file by name